dbeaudoinfortin/SandBoxSimulator/README.md

 SandBox Simulator is an educational (and fun!)
 3D physics simulation engine.
 It lets you play around with different Newtonian physics concepts and visualize them.

-I originally developed this application in 2008 as a fun side project.
-At the time there was nothing that I could find to let you quickly visualize several types of physical interactions.
-My goal was a couple of mouse clicks on a form and you're seeing the results right away; no math and no programming required.
-I resurrected version 4.0 from the dead and have made some significant changes in version 4.1 (see below) to modernize it.
+I initially developed this application in 2008 as a fun hobby project.
+My goal was to learn about computational physics, numerical analysis, 3D rendering and ray tracing from the basics.
+For that reason, I chose to write everything from scratch, eventhough plenty of physics libraries existed.
+At that time, I couldn't find any simple GUI-based applications that allowed for the quick visualization of various physical interactions.
+My aim was to enable the user to see results with just a few clicks — no math or coding necessary.
+I recently revived version 4.0, and have implemented many significant updates in version 4.1 to bring it up to date (details below).

 Originally designed to give approximate visual solutions to n-body problems of point masses, SandBox Simulator now supports much more: